sammissa/data-quality-monitoring-app/README.md

 * Only supports csv files for now, though should be simple to add support for json/parquet files.
 * In the case of multiple upload events in a short period, if the content provider step function has not finished executing for the first upload then the step function will fail for subsequent uploads.
 * There is no implemented error handling/notification if an error occurs during execution of glue, athena, and lambda tasks.
 * SNS subscriptions need to be accepted before messages are received.
 * Input bucket is coupled with the application, in reality this would not be the case, and it would be an input to the app.
 * Can only execute one query (data validation rule), for one content provider.
 Can work around by adding additional validation to sql query.
-* In reality, Content providers have data files for multiple locales, this was not considered when for the app.
+* In reality, Content providers have data files for multiple locales, this was not factored in the design of the app.
 * No load testing was performed to ascertain the limits of created step functions.
 Currently, step functions timeout after 5 minutes if execution is not complete, might need to adjust this value for when larger data volumes are ingested.

 ### Alternatives Considered
 * **S3 Select** - Does not allow aggregate sql functions to be performed making its benefits redundant.
-* **Glue Jobs (without Athena)** - Burner accounts do not have Glue job concurrency, the fact Amazon restricts Glue Jobs, combined with the fact Glue jobs currently cost the team the most per month in terms of AWS resources, leads me to think this is a costly design decision.
+* **Glue Jobs (without Athena)** - Burner accounts do not have Glue job concurrency, the fact Amazon restricts Glue Jobs, combined with the fact Glue jobs currently cost the team the most per month in terms of AWS resources, this leads me to think that this is a costly design decision.
 * **Glue Databrew** - Good alternative.
 Athena can perform statistical analysis on content provider data in one step.
 With Glue Databrew however, it is separated into two steps, transforming the data into overall statistics using a RecipeJob and running data validation rules using a ProfileJob.
 Glue Databrew does simplify creation of data validation rules and is